Grammar » A2 Grammar lessons and exercises » Asking questions in English – Question forms

 • How fast is your car?

-which vs what
+Which vs what

 We can use which + noun, and we can also use what + noun.
 We use which when there are a small number of possible answers.
 Look at the difference: